scalacenter/scala-advent-of-code/docs/puzzles/day6.md

 > You can model each fish as a single number that represents the number of days
 > until it creates a new lanternfish.

-So, I created a fish model as a case class, with exactly one field containing the number of days until that fish creates a new fish:
+So, my fish model is a case class with exactly one field containing the number of days until that fish creates a new fish:

 ~~~ scala
 case class Fish(timer: Int)
 ~~~

-Then, we were asked to compute how does a population of fish evolve after one day passes:
+Then, we were asked to compute how a population of fish evolves after one day passes:

 > Each day, a 0 becomes a 6 and adds a new 8 to the end of the list, while each